frendsick/torth/docs/getting_started.md

 ## Apply syntax highlighting

-Coding in any language could be pretty painful without syntax highlighting for the particular editor you are using.
+Coding in any language could be painful without syntax highlighting for the particular editor you are using.
 Torth currently only supports syntax highlighting for [VIM](syntax_highlighting.md#vim) and [VSCode](syntax_highlighting.md#visual-studio-code).
 There is also a really barebones and outdated [torth-mode](./../editor/emacs/torth-mode.el) for Emacs.

-If you want support for a particular editor, please create a [feature request issue](https://github.com/frendsick/torth/issues/new/choose).
-Contributions are also appreciated, so feel free to create a syntax highlighting configuration to an editor to the [editor](../editor/) folder and hit me with a pull request!

 ## Check examples

 The [examples](../examples/) folder contains some example programs that show how the language can be used.
 For example, there are [FizzBuzz](../examples/fizzbuzz.torth) and [Fibonacci number sequence](../examples/fibonacci.torth) as well as implementations of some [Project Euler problems](../examples/euler/).
-The [torth.torth](./../torth.torth) compiler itself is also written in Torth, so it could also be used as an example.
+The [torth.torth](./../torth.torth) compiler itself is also written in Torth.

 ## Read documentation